11 minute read

 );

-The Message#ack method accepts headers argument for additional headers.
-For example, to acknowledge a message as part of a transaction and request a receipt:
+Message#ack accepts an optional headers object.
+For example, to acknowledge within a transaction and request a receipt:

 const tx = client.begin();